 - Open About phone.

 - Tap on Build number 7 times.
-You should get the message informing you that you are now a developer.
+You should get a message informing you that you are now a developer.

 - Get back to the main menu of Settings and, at the bottom, you should see Developer options.